-In general, the laws apply to all businesses, no matter how small.
+Health and safety laws apply to all businesses, no matter how small.
 As an employer, or a self-employed person, you are responsible for health and safety in your business.
-You need to take the right precautions to reduce the risks of workplace dangers and provide a safe working environment.
+You need to take the right precautions to reduce the risks of workplace dangers. you must provide a safe working environment.

 Decide who will help you with your duties